andymeneely/squib/docs/dsl/save_png.rst

   `Note about gradients:` Squib still does blurring, but gradients give you fine control over the softness of the shadow.
 See example below of doing a custom gradient for customizing your look.

-  See section below for details about drop shadows.
+  See :ref:`shadow` section below for more details.

 .. include:: /args/range.rst

+.. _shadow:

 Drop Shadow
 -----------